Wednesday, April 15, 2020

 Ceremony in Stockholm to commemorate the liberation of Bergen-Belsen concentration camp by Swedish Holocaust Memorial Association

-As part of the ceremony, Helena Brus and David Kraus from the Swedish Holocaust Memorial Association are spreading earth brought from Israel in the J section of the “Six Stone - 6 millions" Holocaust Monument".
+As part of the ceremony, members from the Swedish Holocaust Memorial Association are spreading earth brought from Israel in the J section of the “Six Stone - 6 million" Holocaust Monument".

-Chairman of Swedish Holocaust Memorial Association (SHMA) Dr. Roman Wasserman Wroblewski is placing soil brought from Israel in the K-sector where the first Holocaust victims were buried.
-He just spread the soil from Israel at the grave of Rosa (Rosi) Weinberger who turned 21 while at the Epidemiology Hospital in Roslagstull but died three days later.
-Rosi Weinberger came with the very first transport (June 30th 1945) of 200 women that left Lübeck port onboard on the White boat, S/S Kastelholm that brought her to Stockholm.
+Chairman of Swedish Holocaust Memorial Association (SHMA), Dr. Roman Wasserman Wroblewski, is placing soil brought from Israel in the K-sector where the first Holocaust victims were buried.
+He just spread the soil from Israel at the grave of Rosa (Rosi) Weinberger, who turned 21 while at the Epidemiology Hospital in Roslagstull, but died three days later.
+Rosi Weinberger came with the very first transport (June 30th, 1945) of 200 women that left Lübeck port on the White boat, S/S Kastelholm, which brought her to Stockholm.

-April 15 is a very special day that should be remembered in all of Sweden as a Memorial Day for the Holocaust survivors who were buried on the Swedish soil.
-This day, exactly 75 years ago marks the liberation of the Bergen-Belsen camp and the transport of the Holocaust survivors into Sweden, sadly resulting in many deaths and burials in the Swedish towns in 1945 and som years thereafter.
+April 15 is a very special day that should be remembered in all of Sweden as a Memorial Day for the Holocaust survivors who were buried on Swedish soil.
+This day, exactly 75 years ago, marks the liberation of the Bergen-Belsen camp and the transport of the Holocaust survivors into Sweden, sadly resulting in many deaths and burials in the Swedish towns in 1945 and some years thereafter.

 The ceremony consisted of placing the soil brought from Israel on the graves of the victims to symbolize their link with Israel.
-The archival documents (see below) indicate clearly that despite the uncertaintainties, it was Eretz Israel (then still a Palestine Mandate) whom the majority of the survivors saw as their future home, as both their towns of origin were destroyed and their families annihilated.
+The archival documents (see below) indicate clearly that, despite the uncertainties, it was Eretz Israel (then still a Palestine Mandate) that the majority of the survivors saw as their future home, as both their towns of origin were destroyed and their families annihilated.

-The Monument has been established 2019, jointly with the Jewish Congregation of Stockholm and the Swedish Holocaust Memorial Association (SHMA) and supported by Heckscher Foundation as well as other private funds.
+The Monument was established 2019, jointly with the Jewish Congregation of Stockholm and the Swedish Holocaust Memorial Association (SHMA) and supported by Heckscher Foundation as well as other private funds.

-We remembered also the fighters of the Warsaw Ghetto Uprise that started om April 1943.
+We remembered also the fighters of the Warsaw Ghetto Uprising that started in April 1943.

 The ceremony consisted of placing the soil brought from Israel on the graves of the victims to symbolize their link with Israel.
 The archival documents indicate clearly that despite the uncertaintainties, it was Eretz Israel (then still a Palestine Mandate) whom the majority of the survivors saw as their future home, as both their towns of origin were destroyed and their families annihilated.
 On this page 40% of the Holocaust survivors declared that they want to leavee Sweden for Israel.